Coronavirus - FAQs

 Due to my type of occupation I cannot work from home and because of the impact of Covid-19 must drive to my work - do I need to extend my cover?

-No. If you now need to drive to your workplace, your insurance cover is still valid.
-You don’t need to contact us to change or extend your cover.Back to top
+If you need to drive to a single place of work and you have commuting cover, your insurance cover is still valid.
+If you don’t have cover for commuting, you will need to contact us to update your cover.Back to top

-I'm volunteering during this time and using my own vehicle to help others get essentials – do I need to amend my motor insurance cover?
+I'm volunteering and using my own vehicle to help others get essentials – do I need to amend my motor insurance cover?

 If you’re using your own private car for voluntary purposes to transport medicines or groceries to support others who are impacted by Covid-19, your cover will not be affected.
 You don’t need to contact us to update your cover.Back to top